venkatraj/js-notes/Part 1/05. Data Types/5.10 Destructuring assignments/Destructuring-assignments.md

-# Destructring asssingments
+# Destructuring assignments
 Arrays and Objects hold many information as single entity.
-It is sometimes useful to have those informations in separate variables.
-Destructring assignemnt is the way to `unpack` arrays or objects into a bunch of variables.
+It is sometimes useful to have those information in separate variables.
+Destructuring assignment is the way to `unpack` arrays or objects into a bunch of variables.

-## Array destructring
+## Array destructuring
-To destructre an array you'll write code like so,
+To destructuring an array you'll write code like so,

 ```js